Trump glowers and gestures in court, then leaves to campaign as sex abuse defamation trial opens

 Trump “used the world’s biggest microphone to attack Ms. Carroll," Crowley said in her opening statement.
 His comments, including claims that Carroll was lying to sell books, humiliated the writer and tore “her reputation to shreds,” the lawyer said.

-“He said this from the White House, where presidents have signed laws, declared wars and decided the fate of the nation," Crowley told jurors.
+“He said this from the White House, a place where presidents have signed laws, declared wars and decided the fate of the nation," Crowley told jurors.

 From court Tuesday, Trump fired off a series of social media posts about the case.
 He wrote on his Truth Social platform that Carroll’s rape allegation was an “attempted EXTORTION” involving “fabricated lies and political shenanigans," and he accused the judge of having “absolute hatred” for him.

-Crowley told jurors their job was to answer the question about Trump: “How much money will it take to get him to stop?"
+Crowley told jurors their job was to answer the question about Trump: “How much money will it take to make him to stop?"

-“Regardless of a few mean tweets, Ms. Carroll is more famous than she has ever been in her whole life, and she is loved and respected by many, which was her goal," Habba told jurors.
+“Regardless of a few mean tweets, Ms. Carroll is now more famous than she has ever been in her life, and loved and respected by many, which was her goal," Habba told jurors.

 Testimony will begin Wednesday, when Carroll is expected to take the witness stand.